OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

     y3 mz: 181.09514385
     y3 molecular formula: C13H24N6O6

 Easy, isn't it?
-To generate full theoretical spectra watch out for the more specialized (and faster) :py:class:`~.TheoreticalSpectrumGenerator` which we will take a look at later.
+To generate full theoretical :term:`spectra` watch out for the more specialized (and faster) :py:class:`~.TheoreticalSpectrumGenerator` which we will take a look at later.